MicrosoftDocs/fabric-docs/docs/data-factory/connector-azure-cosmosdb-for-nosql-copy-activity.md

 - **Page size**: The number of documents per page of the query result.Default is "-1" which means uses the service side dynamic page size up to 1000.
 - **Detect datetime**: Whether to detect datetime from the string values in the documents.
 Allowed values are: true (default), false.
 - **Preferred regions**: The preferred list of regions to connect to when retrieving data from Azure Cosmos DB.
-Select one preferred regions from the drop-down list after selecting +New.
+Select one preferred regions from the drop-down list after selecting **+New**.

     :::image type="content" source="./media/connector-cosmosdbnosql/preferredregions.png" alt-text="Screenshot showing preferred regions.":::